Why use a Merchandise Hierarchy (and How)

 What you can see, you can use.

-Or so goes the thinking behind a very useful tool in the ERP (enterprise resource management) toolkit: the merchandise hierarchy.
+Or so goes the thinking behind a very useful tool in the ERP (enterprise resource planning) toolkit: the merchandise hierarchy.

 This tool has no impact on anything a customer would see (such as a product catalog), and yet on the back-end, it can be very helpful to a business -- providing actionable insight for smarter business decisions.